SW5W02 - Social Work Practice Learning 1 (2019/20)

 4. Recognise the importance of professional leadership and the value of sharing and supporting the learning and development of others and provide evidence of Progress towards meeting the Professional Capabilities Framework(PCF) BASW

-There are two summative assessment strategies for this module and this is made up of a case study and a placement portfolio.
+There are two summative assessment strategies for this module, and this is made up of a practice study and a placement portfolio.
 The student must pass both assessments.

-• The first component is a case study of 4,000 words based upon a service user that the student has been working with.
+• The first component is a 3,000-word practice study which will be a critical evaluation based upon the student’s practice working with a service user.
 This is weighted at 100%.

-• The second will require the compilation of placement practice portfolio that includes:
+• The second component will be the compilation of a placement practice portfolio that includes (but not limited to):

-A written report from the practice educator outlining the student’s progress to demonstrate capability in relation to the PCF in a format outlined in the placement handbook.
+- A written report from the practice educator outlining the student’s progress to demonstrate capability in relation to the PCF

-The practice educator will be required to conclude their report with a Pass/Fail.
+- The practice educator will be required to conclude their report with the recommendation of either a Pass/Fail.

 Burton, J. (2016) Practice Learning in Social work.
 Palgrave